NuGet/NuGet.Client/docs/coding-guidelines.md

 Unit test method names must be descriptive about *what is being tested*, *under what conditions*, and *what the expectations are*.

+All *new* test cases should follow this convention:
 Pascal casing and underscores should be used to improve readability.

+> Format: `<what is being tested>_<under what conditions>_<with what expectations>`

 The following test names are correct:

 ```cs
 PublicApi_Arguments_ShouldNotBeNull